All Episodes

 We get the intellectual property associated with any business adventure.

-But it does require the president, you know, this this president as well as all of his cabinet have basically said, hey, we welcome competition and uh that's okay.
+This president, as well as all of his cabinet, have basically said, hey, we welcome competition.

-We should welcome competition, but but let's not plan to lose and let's make sure that we're putting in all of the resources and strategies and tactics below those resources uh to make sure that we are actually prevailing and being in a position of strength and not weakness.
+And let's make sure that we're putting in all of the resources and strategies and tactics below those resources to make sure that we are actually prevailing and being in a position of strength and not weakness.

-Congressman, thank you so much, not only for your service to our country, but for continuing to expose the very real threat that China poses.
+Congressman, thank you so much not only for your service to our country, but for continuing to expose the very real threat that China poses.

 If you'd like to talk to us, please give us a call.